shuLhan/wvcgen/README.md

 * "anonim": give a value '1' if an editor is anonymous or '0' otherwise.
 * "commentlen": length of character in the comment supplied with an edit.
-* "sizeincrement": compute the size different between inserted text minus deletion.
+* "size_increment": compute the size different between inserted text minus deletion.
 * "sizeratio": length of inserted text / length of text deletion.